The University of North Carolina Pediatric Infectious Disease Fellowship Program

 - Hospital Epidemiology / Infection Control

-- Antibiotic Stewardship Team (with required quality improvement project)
+- Antimicrobial Stewardship Team (with required quality improvement project)

 - State Health Department Outbreak Investigations

 - National Committee Attendance (e.g. CDC ACIP)